 - The bassinet often comes with a cover and the seat sometimes include a footmuff (best price here).
 These protects the baby from the cold and the wind.
 It’s a great extra layer over the woollen blanket.

 - An easy to clip on rain cover that fits the bassinet or the seat and which opens quickly for good pram ventilation.

 - Gloves and warm slippers that stay in place (!!).

-- Get a winter seat liner.
-The liner insulates against the cold and there is no need to dress the baby in a winter overall.
-The winter seat liner is cosy and shields the baby well, including its head (still use a warm beanie though).
+- Get a warm footmuff.
+The footmuff insulates against the cold and there is no need to dress the baby in a winter overall.
+The footmuff is cosy and shields the baby well, including its head (still use a warm beanie though).

-- Depending on the temperature, it may be a good idea to add a thin overall to the wardrobe, for the baby to wear when inside the liner.
+- Depending on the temperature, it may be a good idea to add a thin overall to the wardrobe, for the baby to wear when inside the footmuff.

 - Thick woollen socks that not easily slip off and a pair of thick gloves that stay in place are recommended as a baby quickly gets cold feet and hands.